By Anelisa Holder I Co-Editor

 Mr. Hugh Pollock is a hero among the student body, faculty, and staff.

-This is his 50th year at Parrott Academy – all the way from being a young biology teacher and coach (you name it and Mr. Pollock has probably coached it) to being the assistant headmaster today.
+This is his 50th year at Parrott Academy – all the way from being a young biology teacher and coach to being the assistant headmaster today.

 Mr. Pollock makes every effort to learn students’ names, fist pumps all the high schoolers as they come into the high school building, and brightens students’ days by asking how things are going.